An influx of migrant children tests the preparedness of NYC schools

 In recent weeks, his mother, 22, has vacillated between elation and worry, especially fretting over her son’s ability to keep pace with his classmates.
 And she hopes there are good teachers at her son’s new school, teachers who would be kind and patient.

-It’s been a hard few months for the family after leaving relatives behind in their small Ecuadorian city about 100 miles (161 kilometers) south of the capital city of Guayaquil.
+It’s been a hard few months for the family after leaving relatives behind in their small Ecuadorian city about 100 miles (161 kilometers) south of the country's largest city, Guayaquil.
 In recent months, Ecuador has struggled with growing violence and political instability.

 “We came to a place where we don’t have family.
 It was hard.
 There were days where I cried because they were hard and difficult days because I knew that I wasn’t going to go back to my family,” Carchipulla said.
 Nonprofits such as New Immigrant Community Empowerment, more commonly known as NICE, have helped families work toward stability.